 II.
 Electronic Reserves

 Students will be able to access electronic reserve materials through the library catalog from any location with a connection to the internet and the ability to open .pdfs.
-Off-campus access will require an active MCA ID (e.g. email@example.com) and password - this would be the same way they access their MassArt email account.
+Off-campus access will require an active MCA email address.
+Students must log out of their personal Gmail accounts first- outside email addresses will not be able to access E-reserves.

 To place items on reserve regardless of format, Instructors must fill out a reserve request form.
 We ask that you give us up to two weeks to process materials for reserve.
 We process reserve materials in the order in which we receive them.
 Instructor owned material must be submitted with a completed Reserve Request Form.